Un1q32/iphoneports/README.md

-                              Useful for installing packages in environments without dpkg --target                - Specify a target (default: armv6-apple-darwin10) --no-tmp                - Do not use /tmp for anything, use the current directory instead
+                              Useful for installing packages in environments without dpkg --target                - Specify a target (default: armv6-apple-darwin10) --no-tmp                - Do not use /tmp for anything, use the current directory instead -jN                     - Set the number of jobs passed to programs like make and ninja
 ```

 ## Examples